abbamediabanner

 “Rhubarb and Two Oysters”, c.1942

-"My philosophy, in essence is the concept of man, as a heroic being, with his own happiness as the moral purpose of his life, with productive achievement as his noblest activity, and reason as his only absolute." --from the book "Atlas Shrugged"
+"My philosophy, in essence is the concept of man, as a heroic being, with his own happiness as the moral purpose of his life, with productive achievement as his noblest activity, and reason as his only absolute." --from the book "Atlas Shrugged" -- by Ayn Rand

-The descent away from altruistic human purpose dropped further in other illuminated circles during this period.
-Psychologist B. F. Skinner's (1904-1990) behaviorism theories, derived from animal experiments, were now projected onto humankind.
+Psychologist B. F. Skinner's (1904-1990) behaviorism theories, derived from animal experiments, were projected toward the motivation of humankind.
 The behaviorist message: that humans were solely a product of their environment's stimuli and response processes.
-Behaviorists' outright denial of human purpose, goals, curiosity, and other cognitive/spiritual elements further fueled the incineration of individual purpose.
-Behaviorists actively propagated what they believed as the ultimate necessity for humanity, a programmed utopian society.
+Behaviorists' denial of human purpose, goals, curiosity, and morality further fueled the denial of individual purpose.
+Behaviorists actively propagated what they believed as the ultimate engineering for humanity: a programmed utopian society.

 rat